FayerXin/academicweb/content/publication/2019-cue-reactivity.md

 image = "headers/bubbles-wide.jpg"
 caption = "My caption 😄"

+# Featured Content widget.
+# This section displays publications from `content/publication/` which have
+# `featured = true` in their front matter.
+featured = true
 +++

 Further details on your publication can be written here using *Markdown* for formatting.
 This text will be displayed on the Publication Detail page.